Hydrogen bond: Proteins

-Synthetic polymers
+Other polymers

-The properties of many synthetic polymers are affected by hydrogen bonds within and/or between the chains.
-In nylon, hydrogen bonds exist between carbonyl and amine groups in the amide repeat unit.
-They effectively link adjacent chains, which reinforce the material.
+The properties of many polymers are affected by hydrogen bonds within and/or between the chains.
+Prominent examples include cellulose and its derived fibers, such as cotton and flax.
+In nylon, hydrogen bonds between carbonyl and the amide NH effectively link adjacent chains, which gives the material mechanical strength.
 Hydrogen bonds also affect the aramid fibre, where hydrogen bonds stabilize the linear chains laterally.
 The chain axes are aligned along the fibre axis, making the fibres extremely stiff and strong.
-Hydrogen-bond networks make both natural and synthetic polymers sensitive to humidity levels in the atmosphere because water molecules can diffuse into the surface and disrupt the network.
+Hydrogen-bond networks make both polymers sensitive to humidity levels in the atmosphere because water molecules can diffuse into the surface and disrupt the network.
 Some polymers are more sensitive than others.
 Thus nylons are more sensitive than aramids, and nylon 6 more sensitive than nylon-11.

 Symmetric hydrogen bond

 A symmetric hydrogen bond is a special type of hydrogen bond in which the proton is spaced exactly halfway between two identical atoms.
 The strength of the bond to each of those atoms is equal.
 It is an example of a three-center four-electron bond.
 This type of bond is much stronger than a "normal" hydrogen bond.
 The effective bond order is 0.5, so its strength is comparable to a covalent bond.
 It is seen in ice at high pressure, and also in the solid phase of many anhydrous acids such as hydrofluoric acid and formic acid at high pressure.
 It is also seen in the bifluoride ion [F***H***F]-.
 Due to severe steric constraint, the protonated form of Proton Sponge (1,8-bis(dimethylamino)naphthalene) and its derivatives also have symmetric hydrogen bonds ([N***H***N]+), although in the case of protonated Proton Sponge, the assembly is bent.